 Extreme weather events including periods of drought followed by heavy storms can affect the ground on which a house sits, with changing levels of moisture causing soils to contract and expand.
 Many buildings in coastal areas also sit on sandy, shifting soils.
 These are just some of the environmental factors that can contribute to ground instability and weakness, leading to building subsidence.
 The resulting damage this can cause to a home, including uneven floors and cracks starting to appear in the structure, is often a catalyst for property owners to decide to undertake a renovation or extension.

 Teretek engineered resin is injected into the foundation soils beneath a structure’s footings, in a process likened to key-hole surgery.
 The unique two-in-one solution delivers both ground improvement and re-levelling of the building by increasing ground bearing capacity, filling voids, and minimising soil deformation, at a significantly lower cost than traditional underpinning.
 Mainmark technicians inject the resin beneath the sunken sections of the affected structure using their fast, precise and controlled method.
-It’s possible to raise and re-level strip footings, raft slabs, and ‘waffle-pod’ slabs, as well as infilling slabs and driveways, using Teretek.
+It’s possible to raise and re-level strip footings and raft slabs, as well as infilling slabs and driveways, using Teretek.